-- Specifies that a public school student must be suspended for up to ten days for the first offense of harassment, intimidation, or bullying, be suspended for up to 30 days for the second offense, and be expelled for up to 182 days for the third such offense in the same school year. - Permits school districts to require community service for students suspended or expelled for such offense. - Permits school districts and schools to provide tutoring and academic support for suspended or expelled students and requires districts or schools to allow them to take all required state assessments. - Permits districts and schools to provide counseling services, upon parental consent, for students suspended or expelled under the bill. - Requires districts and schools to allow the victim of harassment, intimidation, or bullying to make up missed schoolwork and permits districts or schools to offer counseling services for the victim. - Permits a school administrator to petition the governing body of a district or school to approve an alternative form of discipline instead of suspension or expulsion.
+- Specifies that a public school student must be suspended for up to ten days for the first offense of harassment, intimidation, or bullying, be suspended for up to 30 days for the second offense, and be expelled for up to 182 days for the third such offense in the same school year. - Permits school districts or schools to require community service for students suspended or expelled under the bill. - Permits districts and schools to provide tutoring and academic support for suspended or expelled students and requires districts or schools to allow them to take all required state assessments. - Permits districts and schools to provide counseling services, upon parental consent, for students suspended or expelled under the bill. - Requires districts and schools to allow the victim of harassment, intimidation, or bullying to make up missed schoolwork and permits districts or schools to offer counseling services for the victim.